satori-com/mzbench/doc/worker_howto.md

 This structure supports a three-level hierarchy:

 * Group of graphs is placed on the top of this hierarchy.
 It consists of the one or more graphs and define a group of graphs under the same name.
-* Graph consists of the on or more metrics which will be plotted on the same chart.
+* Graph consists of the one or more metrics that will be plotted on the same chart.
 Furthermore, you could specify additional option for the chart (e.g. units, title etc)
 * Metric is the lowest unit of this hierarchy.
 It specifies the name and type of the user-defined metric.

 Let see the following metrics declaration: